snow6oy/recurrink/cell/README.md

 > as a plotter i want diamonds and circles to be linear

-TODO
-11. Layer should make either polygn OR polyln
-12. Then Block.meander should stop processing guide
-1.  remove Rectangle(edge) if unused
 1.  fix large circles t.circle.Test.test_e
 1. Square Rings

-DONE
-1. Either keep meander.guidelnTriangl as guidelinePoints
+1.  remove Rectangle(edge) if unused

+## Release notes

+### 2025-10-19

+1. Layer makes either polygn OR polyln
-   OR triangle.guidelines and override meander
+1. Triangle and Diamond guidelines override meander
-1. Make coords a private method for paint/draw
+1. Coords is a private method for paint/draw
-1. add spiral as Rectangle(name) test with recurrink
+1. Added spiral as Rectangle(name) test with recurrink
-1. Move Rectangular Meander with composites
-9. Move makeDiagonals to cell.shape.Diamond
-10. Add Circle
+1. Added Circle to meander
 1. Temporary scaffolding in Layer for Triangle
-4. Draw a triangle using recurrink
+4. Drew a triangle using meander
-1. Inherit Shape from Triangle
-6. Move/copy Meander to cell as Shape
+6. Moved Meander to cell
-5. use inheritance to override base Meander?
-6. when meander is evoked do not create a Polygon

-DONE WITH IMPLICATIONS
-- Shape.guideline will need to substitute polygon.bounds with clen
-- Gnomon surface test will need another solution

-WONT DO.
-- Temporary scaffolding in Make for Triangle
-- Fix bug with half.sized triangles North and South
+1. Fixed bug with half.sized triangles North and South

-Geometry offsets in points + dimension make positions in Blocks Shapely.transform positions blocks in a model

-_ does top work when LINEAR